SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

 1. There's a script in this exercise directory that will do this discovery mechanically, in a way that's [described in the longer CodeJam version of this exercise](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/main/exercises/05-core-services-api-prep/README.md#determining-your-cf-api-endpoint).
 It's called [get_cf_api_endpoint](get_cf_api_endpoint).
 Have a look at it in the editor and see what you can make of it.
 Do you have any questions?
-Try to run it and see what it does:
+Try to run it (make sure you're still logged in with the btp CLI) and see what it does:

     ```bash
     cd $HOME/projects/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/